 By 2025, the value of the e-learning industry is expected to climb to a whopping $325 billion.
 More people are making it their learning tool of choice when it comes to life skills, corporate training, and other courses of personal interest.
 More than ever, now is the best time to get into the e-learning industry.

 But if you prefer to watch a video instead, click here:

 Think of your favorite fitness trainers.
 They probably service around 75 clients per month.
 But if their fitness programs are converted into an online subscription model, they won’t face the same time limitations.
 Instead, they can reach thousands of fitness enthusiasts.

 This simple concept highlights the advantages of e-learning.
 Any person who wants to make extra money on the side or start a business can simply create an e-learning course.
 E-Learning programs can consist of any topic, such as how to start a social media agency, learning the basics of baking, or even knowing how to train your dog.
 Whatever your expertise, you can create a course for it.

-E-learning uses technology to deliver, select, design, and administer learning.
+E-learning uses educational technology to deliver, select, design, and administer learning.
 It’s hard to imagine that only a few years ago, e-learning was virtually impossible.
 But as more people got phones and other mobile devices in the early 2000s, e-learning emerged as a major player in the education industry.
 Not soon after, all phones, computers, and tablets were not only used to connect with loved ones, but also to improve one’s knowledge and skills.

 8 Ways E-Learning Can Help Others